Dratkowski/Transcription_Tool/README.md

 # Whisper GUI
 This tool is based on the OpenAI transcription tool (https://github.com/openai/whisper).
 This repo is an easy set up process for people who are not familiar with python and libraries.
-The GUI make using Whisper easier and once the program is set up, it will be much more user-friendly that the original set up of Whisper.
+The GUI makes using Whisper easier and once the program is set up, it will be much more user-friendly than the original set up of Whisper.

 STEP 1:
 Make sure Python (https://www.python.org/) is installed on your computer.
 It is a good idea to ensure that Python is in you PATH.
 Generally, speacking the default installation will do this but you should double check.
 You may have to restart you computer to have it show up in your PATH

-  Step 1A: Python in Path
+  Step 1A: Python in PATH
    In your search bar, type PATH.
-Open "Edit the System Environment Variables" in the control panel (likely will be the first thing on in the search).
-Then open "Environment
-   Variables" (lower right on the system properties-Advanced tab).
+Open "Edit the System Environment Variables" in the control panel (likely will be the first thing in the search).
+Then open "Environment Variables" (lower right on the system properties-Advanced tab).
 You will see two sections "User Variables" and "System Variables."
 Find the variable labled PATH in both section and make sure that the Python File path is in there.
-If it is not, find where Python is installed on your computer (C:\Users\COMPUTER_NAME\AppData\Local\Programs\Python) and copy the file path into both PATH variables
+If it is not, find where Python is installed on your computer (likely C:\Users\COMPUTER_NAME\AppData\Local\Programs\Python) and copy the file path into both PATH variables

 STEP 2: Creat a Virtual Environment
 When creating a new program, it is a good idea to make a virtual enviornment to run the program.
 This environment is where all of the libraries and dependencies will be installed.
-It keep things seperate from other programs so dependencies are not impacted by other tools.
+It Keep things seperate from other programs so dependencies are not impacted by other tools.
       Dependencies/Libraries: Simply put these are tools that other programers and coders have developed to run sertain things with         the code.
 These help you do a wide variety of things so you do not have to do all the coding yourself.

-  STEP 2A: Set up a virtual environment
+  STEP 2A: Set up a virtual environment (venv)

   1) Create a new folder on your C: drive labled "Whipser" (or something like that)
-  2) Right click within that new folder, and "OPEN IN TERMINAL" (You can also open PowerShell and type: cd "C:file\path\to\your\new\folder"). "cd" is the command to open a folder
+  2) Right click within that new folder, and "OPEN IN TERMINAL" (You can also open PowerShell and type: cd "C:file\path\to\your\new\folder"). "cd" is the command to open a folder directory path.
-       path.

          cd "C:file\path\to\your\new\folder"